softcover/softcover_book/chapters/introduction_to_markdown.md

 ![Example screenshot](images/figures/example_screenshot.png)

-\noindent Softcover comes with a script to make including them easier (Mac macOS–only):
+\noindent Softcover comes with a script to make including them easier (macOS only):

 1. Use Shift-Command-4 to take a screenshot.
 2. Run `rename_screenshot <name>` to rename the screenshot and place it in a standard location in your document folder (`images/figures`).